Germany in the 17th century with delayed happiness

 - Pastel can also be colorful

-If you are already shouting internally, you are sure to be refined at some point to become a platform, graceful too kitschy, meaningful too meaningless, spicy to scarf, capricious too banal, funny too, to be used too, and amusement.
+If you are already shouting internally, you are sure to be right.
+At some point, refinement becomes a platform, graceful too kitschy, meaningful too meaningless, spicy to scarf, capricious too banal, funny too, mannered and amusement to torment.

 The more the ideas of the Enlightenment were discussed, the more decisive people felt out of place in the place in salons such as this: